Pet Care Home

 As long as you are willing to provide live fish as food, the Red Tail Barracuda makes a great aquarium pet.
-They do get pretty big and being from a river environment, they need a lot of swimming space and clean well oxygenated water.
-They are a very interesting active fish though a bit on the nervous side.
+These fish do get pretty big, and being from a river environment, they need a lot of swimming space and clean, well-oxygenated water.
+Though a bit on the nervous side, they are very interesting, active fish.
 They do best with company and can be kept in a small school or with other companion fish.
-They will usually do very well with other similarly sized tank mates.
+They will usually do very well with similarly-sized tankmates.

 Habitat: Distribution / Background